-Here at Blue Whale Media, the website design Manchester agency, we’d like to make a playful observation by saying that Twitter is like a toy gun, and tweets are like the bullets.
+Here at Blue Whale Media, we’d like to make a playful observation by saying that Twitter is like a toy gun, and tweets are like the bullets.
 One tweet – carefully aimed at a target – can hit a company right between the eyes and send them reeling.
 And there have been plenty examples of big firms being on the receiving end of a powerful tweet that has received wide-ranging coverage in the national press.

 Let’s Look At The Story Of The Rail Boss

-For the purpose of this blog from our web design company Manchester, we’d like to choose one example of such a story – as we try to understand why big companies often fail to impress customers on social media.
+For the purpose of this blog, we’d like to choose one example of such a story – as we try to understand why big companies often fail to impress customers on social media.

 So let’s look at how Mark Boon, the Operations Manager of Southern Rail’s parent company Govia Thameslink Railway (GTR), found himself being criticised on Twitter.

 In short, the story began with commuter Emma Fitzpatrick sending a Tweet that said she was “totally shocked” to see Boon “telling all commuters to stay out of an EMPTY First Class carriage on a LATE & very packed train this morning”.
 She sent the message alongside a picture of Boon taking up two seats – one for himself and one for his bag!

 Is This Another Case Of “David Versus Goliath”?

 At our website design agency we’re aware that this indignant tweet also tapped into resentment towards Southern Rail’s recent problems – namely, train delays and strikes.